daleooo/moka-test/README.md

 # Moka Test

-This is the solution of [the Moka Interview Test](https://github.com/daleooo/moka-test.html).
+This is the solution of [the Moka Interview Test](https://github.com/daleooo/moka-test).

-# Component Hierarchy

-- Sidebar
-  - JobBox
-    - JobRow
-    - JobRow
-  - JobBox
-    - JobRow
-    - JobRow

 ## To use